zixianggao845-source/PETDET_test/README.md

 # 1 Test

 Test: Load the trained models, evaluate CEGA_HRSC.pth on the HRSC2016 dataset, and evaluate CEGA_DOTA.pth on the DOTA v1.0 dataset.
-The accuracy mAP on HRSC2016 is 90.80%, and the accuracy on DOTA v1.0 is 87.85%.
+The accuracy mAP on HRSC2016 is 74.58%, and the accuracy on DOTA v1.0 is 87.85%.

-Training: Trained on the HRSC2016 dataset and the DOTA v1.0 dataset.

 ## 1.1 Configure The Environment